jacksondc/tumblr-library/README.md

 Library
 ==============

-A tumblr theme to keep track of books.
+A tumblr theme for cataloging books.
 In use at [books.jacksondc.com](http://books.jacksondc.com).

 ##Details
 The Library theme only supports link posts.
 Put the book name as the title and the author as the caption.
 Supported tags are `reading`, `favorite`, `fiction`, and `nonfiction`.